iftechfoundation/twine-cookbook/pages/starting/twine2/storyformat.md

-# How to Choose a Story Format
+# Choosing a Story Format

-When you publish your story to a file, that file doesn't contain the entire Twine editor.
-That'd be wasteful, since most people reading your story won't be interested in editing it.
-Instead, your story is bound to a story format, whose job is to show your story in a playable format.

-This process is a little like taking a word processing document, which is easy to make changes to, and running it through a printing press and then binding the results as a book – which, apart from scribbling in the margins, you aren't able to change.
-At the same time, a book is a lot more enjoyable to read than a word processing document.
+A published HTML in Twine 2 does not contain the editor itself.
+That would be a waste of space!
+Instead, files are bundled with a [Story Format](../../terms/terms_storyformats.md).

+## Explaining a Story Format

+Think about a car.
+A *story format* is the *engine*.
+It drives the story, and works with the existing structure.
+Without it, the HTML file cannot "run!"

+When a Twine 2 HTML file is created, the story is encoded.
+When run in a browser, the "engine" reads the story from the HTML and shows it to the user.

-Built-in Story Formats
+## Built-in Story Formats

-There are three story formats that come with Twine 2.0, and they serve different purposes.
+There are multiple story formats that come with Twine 2, and they serve different purposes.

-Harlowe is the default story format, and is focused on making it easy to add basic interaction to your stories in a readable, concise way.
-Its home page is here.
+**Harlowe** is the default story format, and is focused on making it easy to add basic interaction to your stories in a readable, concise way.

-Snowman is designed to be used by people who are familiar with writing JavaScript and CSS, two broadly-used Web technologies, and makes it easy to build a heavily-customized reading experience.
-Its home page is here.
+**Snowman** is designed to be used by people who are familiar with writing JavaScript and CSS, two broadly-used Web technologies, and makes it easy to build a heavily-customized reading experience.

-SugarCube comes from the world of Twine 1, so if you are already familiar with the story formats that were used by Twine 1, you'll find it comfortable to use.
-You can also draw on the vast number of Twine 1-related resources on the web and use them as-is.
-SugarCube also has the ability for your reader to save their progress into separate slots, similar to a console video game.
-Its home page is here.
+**SugarCube** comes from the world of Twine 1.
+It gives readers the ability to save their progress into separate slots and provides a large collection of functionality for authors.

+**Chapbook** the first of a "second-generation" story formats, it is designed for newer users with advanced functionality built into its inserts and modifiers.

-Adding New Story Formats
+## Adding New Story Formats
-There may also be other story formats on the Internet; anyone can create one if they're interested.
-If you've found one that you'd like to use for your Twine project, you can add it to the story list.

-How Do I Decide Which One To Use?
-Each format has a different look and feel out-of-the-box, but all of them allow you to customize their apperance.
-And all of them are designed to work reasonably well on a mobile browser, too.
-Instead, the best way to judge is to take a look at the project pages and decide which will be the easiest to accomplish what your project needs.

-It can also be helpful to see how scripting in each format looks.
-Here's how you would write the script for a door that can only be opened if the reader previously found a key of a particular color:

-Harlowe:

-(if: $hasKey)[It looks like the $keyColor key will [[open the door]].]
-(else:)[No way forward here, unfortunately.]
-Snowman:

-<% if (s.hasKey) { %>
-It looks like the <%= s.keyColor %> key will [[open the door]].
-<% } else { %>
-No way forward here, unfortunately.
-<% } %>
-SugarCube:

-<<if $hasKey>>
-It looks like the $keyColor key will [[open the door]].
-<<else>>
-No way forward here, unfortunately.
-<</if>>
+Other developers and communities have created their own story formats.

+New or versions of existing, loaded story formats can be added through the ["Add a New Format"](../../introduction/twine2_story_listing.md#add-a-new-format.md)

+Once added, they can be selected from the Story Menu of a story and used during play, testing, and publishing.